RaimonxDev/adminControl/README.md

-# Assembly

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.5.
+# Treo - Admin template and Starter project for Angular

 ## Development server